 What steps can my child take to ensure his personal safety on campus?

 Your child is strongly encouraged to always be aware of his surroundings, not leave valuables (especially, textbooks, phones, and mobile devices) unattended, and to keep car doors locked at all times.
 Students who alone on campus and feel uncomfortable walking to their cars can contact the MCC Police at 860-512-3680 for an escort.

 Where can I find reports required for compliance with the Student Right-to-Know Act?

 Students are automatically covered for accidents on-or off-campus during events sponsored by the college.
-Students may also purchase an optional, affordable 24-hour accident and health insurance plan with dependent coverage.
-Information about the policy and applications are available in the Dean of Student Affairs and Enrollment Management office.
+Students may also purchase an optional, affordable 24-hour accident and health insurance plan with dependent coverage at Access Health CT.
+You can call 1-855-490-2428 or visit AccessHealthCT.com and click on “Get Help”.
 Please note that under the Affordable Care Act

 students are eligible to remain on their parents’ health insurance policy through the age of 26.